 assistance and refreshments along the route and at the end of the race

-Souvenir technical jersey
+Souvenir technical shirt

 There are no cash prizes.